MLB plans 60-game slate, shortest since 1878, as union balks

 More bickering and turmoil lies ahead.
 Baseball’s collective bargaining agreement expires on Dec.
 1, 2021, and the virus damaged the already deteriorated relationship and became just another of the financial issues that point toward a spring training lockout ahead of the 2022 season.

-This dispute has played out following five straight years of relatively flat salaries, a failed grievance alleging the Chicago Cubs manipulated the service time of Kris Bryant to delay the free agency of the star third baseman and accusations some teams did not use revenue sharing money as the labor contract specified, part of the union's claim teams are ''tanking.''
+This dispute has played out following five straight years of relatively flat salaries, a failed grievance alleging the Chicago Cubs manipulated the service time of Kris Bryant to delay the free agency of the star third baseman and a still-pending grievance that some teams did not use revenue sharing money as the labour contract specified, part of the union’s claim teams are “tanking.”

 MLB says clubs have the right to determine when prospects are ready for the majors and also are free to lower major league payrolls for rebuilding.